-The statutory entitlement is 2 weeks paid leave following the loss of a child under the age of 18, or a still birth after 24 weeks of pregnancy.
-The leave can be taken in 1 block or broken down into 2 lots of 1 weeks bereavement leave.
+The statutory entitlement is 2 weeks paid leave following the loss of a child under the age of 18, or a stillbirth after 24 weeks of pregnancy.
+The leave can be taken in 1 block or broken down into 2 lots of 1-week bereavement leave.
 The full entitlement must be taken with 56 days of the death of the child.

-This leave is in addition of any other statutory or discretionary leave available to the employee such as sick leave or compassionate leave.
+This leave is in addition to any other statutory or discretionary leave available to the employee such as sick leave or compassionate leave.